 Argentinian malbecs are affordable, full-bodied, richly colored red wines with a lush, plump fruitiness.
 And all of that makes them ideal for poaching fruit.
 We tried different varieties of pears and liked Bosc best because their texture held up nicely with simmering.
-Make sure to choose fruits are ripe, yet firm; they should not yield to pressure.
+Make sure to choose fruits that are ripe, yet firm; they should not yield to pressure.
 A full teaspoon of salt in the poaching liquid may seem like a lot, but we found that it made the fruit, wine and spice flavors taste full and complex.

 cups malbec wine